 The Department of Defense plays a major role in the economy of Virginia.
 The Pentagon and a multitude of defense agencies are headquartered in the state.
 Most of the funding that goes to these entities trickles down to the state economy.

-Small businesses (SMBs) also have a major presence in the state, courtesy of a business-friendly environment and local government incentives that offer these small enterprises a better chance at competing with some of the Fortune 500 companies like Dollar Tree, General Dynamics and Amazon that are headquartered in the state.
+Small businesses (SMBs) also have a major presence in the state, courtesy of a business-friendly environment and local government incentives that offer these small enterprises a better chance at competing with some of the Fortune 500 companies like Dollar Tree, General Dynamics, and Amazon that are located in the state.

 The state does have some rather obscure taxation laws that may hinder the effort to help SMBs thrive.

 Here are some fascinating statistics on small businesses in the Old Dominion:

 - The average median income for self-employed Virginia residents who run incorporated businesses is $54,830.
 Those with unincorporated businesses have a median income of $24,748.

 - There are 766,826 SMBs in Virginia—99.5% of all businesses.

 - SMBs pay the checks for approximately 1.6 million employees.
 That’s 47.1% of all employees in the state.